 Solomon began his reign over Israel in 970 B.C. and began work on the temple four years later (966 - 965 B.C.).
-He built "the house of God" on the summit of Mount Moriah (1Chronicles 22:14, 29:4; 2Chronicles 3:1), on the east of Jerusalem where Abraham was to offer up Isaac (Genesis 22:1-14).
+He built "the house of God" on the east side of Jerusalem where Abraham was to offer Isaac as a sacrifice (Genesis 22:1-14).
 The structure was completed in 959 - 958 B.C.

 After Solomon's death Israel split into two major pieces - the Northern Ten Tribes of Israel and the Kingdom of Judah.
 The Northern kingdom lasted until 723 B.C.
 The kingdom of Judah lasted until 586 B.C. when it was conquered by Babylon.
-It was Babylon's King Nebuchadnezzar who burned, pillaged and destroyed the temple in Jerusalem (2Kings 24:13; 2Chronicles 36:7) and carried all of its treasures away to Babylon.
+It was Babylon's King Nebuchadnezzar who burned, pillaged and destroyed the temple in Jerusalem and carried all of its treasures away to Babylon.